JohnArcher/vscode-hollywood-mal/README.md

 * Code folding

 ## Installation

+There are several ways to install this extension:

 1. Install and open [Visual Studio Code](https://code.visualstudio.com).
 2. Press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions pane or click on the corresponding button in the side bar.